NormandaleWells/graphics/README.md

 To be checked:
 - Make sure the input functions work properly if the window is closed.
 - What do Circle and Oval do if the window mapping is anisotropic?
+- What does Zelle's code do if an object is drawn into another window?
+- Should we call undraw() for all display list objects when the window closes?
+- Does Point support setFill()?
+- What does setWidth() do with non-lines?
+Does it just affect the outline?